 As a caring community we cannot permit devices such as cell phones and air pods/earbuds/headphones to distract us from living in the moment.
 Our public spaces are intended to foster community spirit and connection.
 During the academic day, from 8:05 a.m. to 3:20 p.m., the school expects students to focus on the challenges of their classes, engage in their activities and help maintain a school culture where we are open to each other and not distracted by cell phone or music devices usage.
-We have a moderate approach to cell phone use outside of classes, with designated zones in US buildings (Learning Commons/library, Dolan center).
+We have a moderate approach to cell phone use outside of classes, with designated zones in US buildings (Kumar Wang Learning Commons, Dolan Center), where data usage is allowed, but audio/video calls are not.
+Students must use headphones rather than playing audio through device speakers.
 Cell phones are not permitted to be used in classrooms except with the teacher's explicit permission.

-"Friends try to live lives in which activities and possessions do not get in the way of open and unencumbered communication with others and with one's own spirituality. " -New York Yearly Meeting
+"Friends try to live lives in which activities and possessions do not get in the way of open and unencumbered communication with others and with one's own spirituality." -New York Yearly Meeting